-16. MARPOL
+19. MARPOL

 The purpose of this section is to provide information and clarity on the provisions of the MARPOL Convention and on related international conventions.
-Unless stated otherwise these requirements apply to all yachts including those not engaged in trade.
 All surveys referred to in this section, with the exception of those for MARPOL Annex I, will normally be carried out by your Classification Society.